Nepal Government Railway: History

 Until the highway was built, the Amlekhganj-Raxaul railway was the only route indirectly connecting the capital Kathmandu with India.
 From Kathmandu, travellers journeyed over the hills on foot, and then by lorry to Amlekhganj where they took the train to India.
 The need to walk was eliminated after Tribhuvan Highway linking Kathmandu with Amlekhganj was built in 1956.
 The first daily bus service began operating on it in 1959, conducted by a private company named Nepal Transport Service.

 Closure

 The Nepal Government Railway remained in service till 1965 when the construction of the highway linking the southern border made it redundant.
 The railway was closed down 1965 subsequently.
+After the closure of service in Raxaul-Amlekhgunj line the only remaining railway service was the Janakpur-Jainagar line.

 In popular culture

 The Nepal Government Railway appears in the opening scenes of the first Nepali film Aama ("Mother") made by the government of Nepal and released in 1964.
 It shows the hero, a Gurkha soldier returning to Nepal on leave, travelling on the train as he heads for home.